karlcswanson/producer-mic/README.md

 |-----------------------------|---------------------------------|
 | ![Hotplate](img/hotplate.jpg) | ![Batch of Finished PCBs](img/batch.jpg) |

 Time to solder it up!
-The stencil is placed over the PCB, and the paste is applied by spreading the paste across the stencil.
+The stencil is placed over the PCB, and the paste is applied by spreading the paste across.
 The components are applied to the board using a set of precision tweezers.
 Placement does not need to be perfect, as the flux evaporates, the surface tension of the solder will kind of pull the components into place.
-It is very cool to see.
+It is very cool to see!
 The boards go onto the hotplate.
 As the paste heats up, it goes from a grayish color to a metallic silver.
 When everything is silver, the board is done and can be removed to cool down.

 ## BOM